romkatv/powerlevel10k/README.md

 ### Why is my right prompt in the wrong place?

 See [Why is my cursor in the wrong place?](#why-is-my-cursor-in-the-wrong-place)

+### Why does the configuration wizard run automatically every time I start zsh?

+When Powerlevel10k starts, it automatically runs `p10k configure` if no `POWERLEVEL9K_*` parameters are defined.
+Based on your prompt style choices, the configuration wizard creates `~/.p10k.zsh` with a bunch of `POWERLEVEL9K_*` parameters in it and adds a line to `~/.zshrc` to source this file.
+The next time you start zsh, the configuration wizard shouldn't run automatically.
+If it does, this means the evaluation of `~/.zshrc` terminates prematurely before it reaches the line that sources `~/.p10k.zsh`.
+This most often happens due to syntax errors in `~/.zshrc`.
+These errors get hidden by the configuration wizard screen, so you don't notice them.
+Scroll up in the first configuration wizard screen to see these errors.
+Alternatively, type `POWERLEVEL9K_DISABLE_CONFIGURATION_WIZARD=true zsh` to start zsh without automatically running the configuration wizard.
+Once you can see the errors, fix `~/.zshrc` to get rid of them and to ensure that the whole file gets evaluated when you start zsh.

 ### I cannot install the recommended font.
 Help!